sarveshveer12345-maker/ola-ride-performance-analysis/README.md

 - The ride success rate stands at 62.1%, meaning nearly 38% of total bookings fail to convert into completed rides, indicating a significant gap between demand and revenue realization.
 This highlights that the primary issue is not demand generation, but inefficient conversion of bookings into revenue.

-- Despite generating 24.22M in revenue, the platform is losing a substantial portion of potential earnings due to unsuccessful bookings, making revenue leakage a critical business concern rather than just an operational issue.
+- Despite generating 24.22M in revenue, This indicates that improving ride conversion efficiency is the most immediate lever for revenue growth.

 - Revenue contribution is heavily concentrated in Cash and UPI payments, indicating low diversification in payment behavior, which may limit scalability and reduce control over transaction efficiency.